Wiibuntu/wii-linux-ngx-tests/README.md

 Issues that persist from neagix's original repo:

-Boot from MINI is well tested, but not boot from IOS.
-Xorg framebuffer driver is also not tested.
+Boot from MINI is well tested, but booting from IOS is broken.
+It seems that the IOS issues are very deeply rooted and stretch back very far.
+TODO: Did it **ever** work properly?

 Bugs probably introduced in the port of MIKEp5 from v2.6 to v3.x tree: